Landmark Theatre - Syracuse History

 Syracuse, New York

-The original chandelier that hung in the lobby of Landmark Theatre was designed for Cornelius
+The first chandelier to hang in the lobby of the Landmark Theatre was originally